H-uru/Plasma/Docs/PythonFileMod callback methods.md

 After `__init__` returns, the engine adds the following attributes to `self`:

-* `isInitialStateLoaded`: `bool` as `int` - Whether all SDL states for the age instance have been received yet.
+* `isInitialStateLoaded`: `bool` as `int` - Whether all SDL states for the age instance have been received yet, meaning that it's safe to use `self.SDL` and `PtGetAgeSDL()`.
 Initially 0, changes to 1 when [`OnServerInitComplete`](#onserverinitcomplete) is called.
 * `key`: `ptKey` - The `plPythonFileMod`'s key.
 * `sceneobject`: `ptSceneobject` - Target of the Python modifier.